oliviafpersonal/sei-project-three/README.md

 ##### Hamburger

 I then spent some time creating the hamburger navigation menu.
-This was created with a combination of Bulma classes, custom CSS modification and vanilla javascript to add an event listener.
-The end result is a dropdown menu that looks very similar to airbnb.
+This was created with a combination of Bulma classes, custom CSS modification and vanilla JavaScript to add an event listener.
+The end result is a dropdown menu that looks very similar to Airbnb.
 I put this in it’s own React component to use in different headers later on.

 ```Javascript
 const clickHandler = (e) => { e.currentTarget.classList.toggle('is-active') }